 What is diminished excellence, according to the passage?
 It’s a “condition of the world” and “never an occasion for sorrow”.
 Diminished excellence is not something to be sad about because it’s out of our control and exists naturally in the world.

-Ok, how about flawed competence?
+What about flawed competence?
 In contrast, flawed competence “comes out of character” and is a reason for “the bowed head”.
 Flawed competence is a part of the individual, not an immutable condition of the world, so it can be cause for distress.

-Ok, we know the difference.
+OK, we know the difference.
 Now let’s examine the answer choices.

 Choice F: a source of sorrow while the other is a source of pride